Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 Ford Media Center

 William E. Kennard was elected to the Ford Motor Company board of directors in 2015.
-He serves on the nominating and governance committee.
+He serves on the finance committee and the sustainability and innovation committee, and as chair of the nominating and goverance committee.

 Kennard is non-executive chairman and cofounder of Velocitas Partners, an asset management firm, and is a member of the operating executive board of Staple Street Capital, a private equity firm.
 He serves on the board of AT&T, MetLife and Duke Energy Corporation.
 He has a rich history with telecommunications and media industries, having served as director of several public companies including Sprint Corporation, FON Group (formerly Sprint Nextel Corporation), The New York Times Company and Dex Media, as well as a number of private companies.